Module copas-async

 affecting the Copas scheduler as a whole.

-This function causes the current coroutine to wait until the command is finished, without locking other coroutines (in other words, it internally runs
+This function causes the current coroutine to wait until the command is finished, without blocking other coroutines (in other words, it internally runs

 get()in its future).Parameters: